brisco13/readMeGenerator/readme.md

 ## Installation

  Prior to use, please run a "npm install" to ensure the latest versions of node.js are fetched.
+ The program is launched by entering "node index.js" in the root folder after clone.

 ## Usage